mharrisb1/csprimer/modules/varint/README.md

 negative integers.
 So, again if we used a size of 4-bits we could represent any number from [-7, 7].
 For example, if you had something like `1001`, that would be equal to -1.

+In real life, the above scheme for signed integers doesn't really work well since you can't use the same adder circuitry for both unsigned and signed intgers, generally involving a simple gradeschool algorithm, with carries.

+The common scheme used is called [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).

 [^1]: Some programming languages like Python support variable size integers.

 ### What does it mean for a value to be a certain number of bit?